 - Check to see if you can cancel your rental car or transport reservation.
 Generally, rental cars are more forgiving with cancellations.

-What should I know about the Coronavirus and cruises that travel to Hawaii?
+What should I know about cruises to Hawaii during the Coronavirus?

 The U.S. Department of State Bureau of Consular Affairs issued an advisory statement on March 8, 2020 stating, “U.S. citizens, particularly travelers with underlying health conditions, should not travel by cruise ship.
 CDC notes increased risk of infection of COVID-19 in a cruise ship environment.”
 See the full statement here.